Starting a business is the fun part, running a business is where all the work come is.

 Step 2 – Categorize the transactions

-Now the fun stuff starts and this is where a lot of people give up…instead of doing it now, opting to wait and getting overwhelmed at year-end when they need to meet their tax guy or tax gal.
+Now the fun stuff starts and this is where a lot of people give up…instead of doing it now, a lot of people opt to wait.
+Then they get overwhelmed at year-end when they need to meet their tax guy or tax gal.

 Depending on what program you use, this could be referred to a number of ways.
 Most frequently, it’s called “reconciling” or “matching” the transactions.